DemianWright/io_scene_blb/README.md

 					</tr>
 					<tr>
 						<td>Scene</td>
-						<td>There are no objects in the current scene.
-In other words none of the layers in the current scene contained objects.</td>
+						<td>None of the layers in the current scene contained any objects.</td>
 					</tr>
 				</tbody>
 			</table>